umar-hayat-uh/drug-interaction-prototype/README.md

 # Drug Interaction Model Prototype

 This repository is a lightweight prototype scaffold for the AI-powered drug interaction checker (Science Fair project).
-It was generated automatically as a starting point — **you should adapt and validate everything before using any output in a real/clinical setting**.
+It was made as a starting point — **you should adapt and validate everything before using any output in a real/clinical setting**.

 ## What I included